Carnivore Breakfast: Steak, Eggs, and Butter

 Instructions

-- Remove the steak from the fridge 10 minutes before cooking to bring it closer to room temperature.
-Pat it dry with kitchen paper — moisture is the enemy of a good sear.
+Bring steak to room temperature.
+Remove the steak from the fridge 10–15 minutes before cooking.
+Pat it completely dry with kitchen paper — moisture is the enemy of a good sear.

-- Season both sides generously with sea salt and cracked black pepper.
+Season generously.
+Season both sides of the steak with sea salt and black pepper.
+Press the seasoning in firmly with your fingers.

 Nutrition Per Serving